 Every sheet, from common to preference series and warrants and options have their own sheet.
 They are set out nice and clear as follows.

-All the ledgers present in the cap table sheet have a consistent format.
+All the ledgers present in the capitalization table sheet have a consistent format.
 You only need to pick their name from a drop-down list to add new staff/investors.

-There are cap tables for common (the starting sheet) up to series-I. I made sure that you will be able to cover as many rounds as possible!
+There are capitalization table for common (the starting sheet) up to series-I. I made sure that you will be able to cover as many rounds as possible!